 This study examined the impact of a veterans only college course entitled Life After War: Post-deployment Issues taught at a large Midwestern University.
 The class includes the instruction of scholastic skills, education on the natural consequences of post-deployment issues, as well as discussion of commonly reported transition issues.
 Participants of the study were OIF and/or OEF veterans who were currently pursuing post-secondary education and were enrolled in the Life After War college course.
 Participants completed self-report measures at the beginning and the end of the semester.
 Change in the areas of self-reported symptoms of anxiety, depression, PTSD, and help-seeking attitudes were examined over time.
 Demographics and other background information were obtained from each student to provide a framework for understanding the potential impact of the course.

 Results revealed several major findings including a pattern of likely under-reporting of symptoms by participants in the study, an increase in self-report symptoms from pre to post-test, a higher self-report of symptoms and difficulties from those participants who did not return for post-testing and finally, a higher level of negative help-seeking attitudes and beliefs among those who did not return for follow-up testing.
 Implications and future considerations for working with student veterans are addressed.

 Includes bibliographical references (pages 241-255).

 Copyright 2012 Tamara Sue Woods

 Woods, Tamara Sue.
-"An examination of the impact of a veterans only college course." dissertation, University of Iowa, 2012.
+"An examination of the impact of a veterans only college course."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.